TykTechnologies/tyk-pump/README.md

 ### Moesif Config
 [Moesif](https://www.moesif.com/?language=tyk-api-gateway) is a user-centric API analytics and monitoring service for APIs.
 [More Info on Moesif for Tyk](https://www.moesif.com/solutions/track-api-program?language=tyk-api-gateway)

-- `"application_id"` - Moesif App Id JWT.
-Multiple api_id's will go under the same app id.
+- `"application_id"` - Moesif Application Id.
+You can find your Moesif Application Id from [_Moesif Dashboard_](https://www.moesif.com/) -> _Top Right Menu_ -> _API Keys_ .
+Moesif recommends creating separate Application Ids for each environment such as Production, Staging, and Development to keep data isolated.
 - `"request_header_masks"` - (optional) An option to mask a specific request header field.
 Type: String Array `[] string`
 - `"request_body_masks"` - (optional) An option to mask a specific - request body field.
 Type: String Array `[] string`
 - `"response_header_masks"` - (optional) An option to mask a specific response header field.
 Type: String Array `[] string`